What happened to Carole Packman?

 Gazing at her mother's untouched belongings, he said confidently: "She'll be back."

-The idea that 40-year-old Veronica - who liked to be known as Carole - had walked out was not implausible.
+The idea that 40-year-old Carole had walked out was not implausible.

-A year earlier, Russell had invited his 26-year-old work colleague Patricia Causley into the family home as a lodger.
+A year earlier, Russell had invited his 26-year-old colleague Patricia Causley into the family home as a lodger.

 The couple both worked in the aviation industry, but despite appearances - a sports car in the driveway of their large detached house, Rolex watches and regular trips abroad - needed extra money.